 (b) the facsimile number or email address maintained by the operator under subregulation (4)(b).

-Penalty: a fine of $10 000.
+Penalty for this subregulation: a fine of $10 000.

+[Regulation 38 amended: SL 2026/82 r.
+92 and 93.]

 39. No requirement to give information more than once

-(1) Despite any other provision of this Part, an instrument holder for a petroleum activity or operator of a petroleum activity is not required to give information to the Minister under this Part if, at the relevant time, the information has already been given in accordance with the Act or another written law.
+(1) Despite any other provision of this Part, an instrument holder for an activity or operator of an activity is not required to give information to the Minister under this Part if, at the relevant time, the information has already been given in accordance with the Act or another written law.

 (2) Subregulation (1) does not apply if —